oncody/civ-board-game-2010/README.md

 * Starting culture hand size is 2

 You cannot build a Building or a Wonder, or place a Great Person Marker, on a square where stands an enemy figure.
+A player may choose to replace one of their existing buildings or wonders when placing a new building or wonder (it is possible for a wonder to replace a building and vice versa).
+The new building or wonder must be able to be legally placed in the square once the old building or wonder is removed.
+Players may not replace a building or wonder belonging to another player

 For each city:
 Total up your production